Ellinjaa Falls is a stunning ledge waterfall located right within the Atherton Tablelands in North Queensland.

 You can expect these falls to take your breath away!
 The base of the waterfall has smooth stones and rocks to stand on while you watch the water trickle down into the creek.

-With the water so fresh and crisp, it’s the perfect spot for a swim on a hot Australian summers’ day.
+With the water so fresh and crisp, it’s the perfect spot for a swim on a hot Australian summer’s day, so make sure to bring your quick-dry towel to dry off after a dip.

 This location is a photographer’s heaven.
 From the nature surrounding the falls, the rock pools, the textures of the rocks, and of course, the main attraction itself.
 You really could lose so many hours down here at the falls, experimenting with your camera and really capturing the moment in full.